voxpupuli/puppet-misp/README.md

 * `zeromq_redis_database` - The database to be used for queuing messages for the pub/sub functionality.
 By default set to '1'.
 * `zeromq_redis_namespace` - The namespace to be used for queuing messages for the pub/sub functionality.
 By default set to 'mispq'.
+* `zeromq_event_notifications_enable` - Enables or disables the publishing of any event creations/edits/deletions.
+By default is set to false.
+* `zeromq_object_notifications_enable` - Enables or disables the publishing of any object creations/edits/deletions.
+By default is set to false.
+* `zeromq_object_reference_notifications_enable` - Enables or disables the publishing of any object reference creations/deletions.
+By default is set to false.
+* `zeromq_attribute_notifications_enable` - Enables or disables the publishing of any attribute creations/edits/soft deletions.
+By default is set to false.
 * `sightings_anonymise` - Enabling the anonymisation of sightings will simply aggregate all sightings instead of showing the organisations that have reported a sighting.
 By default set to false.
 * `sightings_policy` - This setting defines who will have access to seeing the reported sightings.
 0 means event owner,